Language Production Research

 • Paper write-up - planned

-My role: I have an active and leading role in every step, and collaborate with my graduate advisor on steps that require niche technical skills such as coding the experimental software and data analysis.
+My role: I had an active and leading role in every step, and collaborate with my graduate advisor on steps that require niche technical skills such as coding the experimental software and data analysis.
+After graduating and leaving the lab, I am no longer an active researcher, but my lab is continuing in my work.

 Presentations